gilch/hissp/docs/tutorial.rst

 Each element before the ``:`` is implicitly paired with the placeholder control word ``:?``.
-Notice the Python compilation is exactly the same as before, and that a ``:?`` was still required in the paired section to indicate that the ``i`` parameter has no default value.
+Notice the Python compilation is exactly the same as before, and that a ``:?`` was still required in the pairs section to indicate that the ``i`` parameter has no default value.

 The ``:*`` and ``:**`` control words mark their parameters as